jonathonwang/gulp-tasks-scaffold/README.md

 This is a very simple wrapper around gulp tasks to get rid of all of that piping bloat.
 I aimed to include at least all of the common tasks that I use.

+Official Repo for this Package: __[gulp-tasks-scaffold](https://github.com/jonathonwang/gulp-tasks-scaffold)__

 Example repo using this package: __[gulp-starter](https://github.com/jonathonwang/gulp-starter)__

-I may create official documentation pages for this as well as it will easily get too large for a readme.
+I may create official documentation pages for this as well as it will probably get too large for a readme.

 ## Getting Started
 __Install__